 probably will work best in person with a printout of the survey.
 Your goal is to

 understand how your customers are likely to respond to each question, the inner

-dialogue that will be triggered by reading each of your questions.
-This dialogue
+dialog that will be triggered by reading each of your questions.
+This dialog

 is impossible to capture online.
 Instead, you need to be able to ask your test